vectara/vectara-docs/www/docs/common-use-cases/semantic-search/custom_dimensions.md

 `}
 </CodeBlock>

-You can then attach the value of a custom dimension as follows:
+Then, at index time, you can attach the value of the custom dimension as follows:
 ```
 {
     "documentId": "237a8b63-2826-4ee1-8d83-14c2451a3357",